itsthatguy/avatars-api-middleware/README.md

 # adorable-avatars

+## What are avatars?

+Avatars are earthly creatures that serve as proxies for gods.
+In the web world, we have avatars to represent people.
+These avatars are usually small images.
+Some people use photographs of themselves as their avatar.
+Some people use caricatures of themselves as their avatar.
+Others pick their favorite superhero.
+The sky's the limit.

+## What is an avatar service?

+An avatar service let's people upload their image to a single place and then any website that uses that service for avatars will represent their avatar consistently.
+Across all websites.
+That use that service.
+Pretty cool?
+But what if you haven't uploaded your image to that service?
+Then you typically get a really boring gray silhouette.

-## What is it?
+## What is the Adorable Avatar service?

-Adorable Avatars is an interface to a better universe.
+It is an interface to a better universe.
 With a simple route, your face will be filled with consistently-linked avatar glory!

 _Consistently-linked avatar glory_ What?

 Whenever you make a request to Adorable Avatars, using an identifier like "abott@adorable.io," we give you an image for you to use on your page.
 Most importantly, it's the same image!
 Every.
 Single.
 Time.

 ## Why would I use it?
 Adorable Avatars is great for, well, avatars.